Scalingo/documentation/_posts/databases/2000-01-01-scalingo-postgresql-addon.md

 PostgreSQL [support
 TLS](https://www.postgresql.org/docs/current/static/ssl-tcp.html) to
-encrypt all of PostgreSQL network traffic between the client and the server.
+encrypt all of its network traffic between the client and the server.

 By default, all new PostgreSQL databases have TLS activated.
 If you want to